 - Students must do unit tests in order to have the activity marks counted for that unit.
 IE. If you do four activities then skip the test, none of the four activity marks will be counted. - There will be two mandatory, self-directed "Applied Design" projects.
-One will take place approximately mid-way through the course, and the second will begin four weeks before the end of the course. - Tests 40%, Activities and Projects 60%
+One will take place approximately mid-way through the course, and the second will be near the end of the course. - Tests 40%, Activities and Projects 60%